philiplb/CRUDlex/docs/manual/layouts.rst

 Global
 ------

-If you want to override the general layout of all CRUDlex pages, you set this property of your Silex Application instance:
+If you want to override the general layout of all CRUDlex pages, you set the key "layout" template via the the setTemplate function of the provider:

 .. code-block:: php

-    $app['crud.layout'] = 'myLayout.twig';
+    $app['crud']->setTemplate('layout', 'myLayout.twig');

 --------------
 Single Actions